Tech glitch on 4/20 caused Missouri cannabis businesses to lose sales

 “Imagine running a restaurant where you have one burner working and you normally have 20 stoves operating,” said Nick Rinella, CEO of Hippos Cannabis dispensaries.
 “We had one burner going.”

-Each Hippos location went from selling around 500 items per hour to less than 100 because of the issues the outages were causing, he said.
+Each Hippos location went from selling about 500 items per hour to fewer than 100 because of the issues the outages were causing, he said.

+More: Interested in making homemade 4/20 cannabutter?
+Here's how to get started

-It keeps the stores compliant with the state’s stringent tracking requirements of marijuana products.
+It keeps the stores compliant with the state’s stringent tracking requirements for marijuana products.

 Rinella said all three Hippos dispensaries in Springfield, Chesterfield and Columbia faced delays all day — causing them to lose an estimated $200,000.

-Mark Hendren, president of Flora Farms, also said his six stores across the state faced delays up to five hours.
-He’s not sure what kind of loss Flora Farms experienced, he said, because the company extended their deals through Monday to make it up to their customers.
+Mark Hendren, president of Flora Farms, also said his six stores across the state faced delays of up to five hours.
+He’s not sure what kind of loss Flora Farms experienced, he said, because the company extended its deals through Monday to make it up to their customers.

 “It seems to be working,” he said.